 Victoria's father was Edward Guelph, Duke of Kent, one of 15 children of George III and Charlotte of Mecklenburg-Strelitz.
 Two of his older brothers became king as George IV and William IV.
 Edward died, however, before his brothers, leaving Victoria in line to inherit the throne.

 Victoria was raised in isolation.
-She was not broughup at court.
+The Princess described her childhood as 'miserable'.
+[Wilson, Victoria.]
+She deply resented her mother's associte Sir John Conway who was very strictt with her and accirding to Victoria, constntly reduculing her, especilly her diminutive stature.
+She was not broughtup at court.
 And it was not initially apparent that she would be queen.
 Money was tight and she was not indulged as a child.
-There were family fuedes about residence in Kensington Pallace.
+There were family feuds about residence in Kensington Pallace.
 Her world for many years was restricted to the nursery.
+Little artention was given to her eduction.
 Her mother has been portrayed as taking little interest in her, in part because the young Queen became estanged from ger mother and stepfather.
 When her mother died, Victoria found that she had saved a treasure trove of childhood memorabilia--suggesting that the Duchess had taken a great interest in her daughter.
-[Wilson, p.
+[Wilson, The Victorians, p.
 242.]
 She was closeted and guarded from the sweeping change that was affecting her nation and world.
 She was described as stubborn and bad tempered, but with a kind and gentle side.
-She was subjected to a strict moral regime.
+She was subjected to a strict moral regime, although her motherand especually her mother's secretary who became a virtual consirt was not very kind to her.
 She kept a behavior book where she recorded many incidents of naughtyness.
 She was also very spoiled, a tendency which was to endanger the relationship with her future husband.
 She was also very innocent, with am idealized romantic view of life.

 Princess Victoria's relationship with her uncle, George IV, began with her christening at Kensington Palace on June 24, 1819.
 The King was her godfather.
 Her parents asked him to